Mental Health Disorders

 Defining Categories of Mental Health Disorders

 People with anxiety disorders respond to particular objects or situations with fear and dread, as well as with physical signs of anxiety or panic, such as a rapid heartbeat and sweating.
 The diagnosis of anxiety disorder becomes apparent when the person’s response is not appropriate for the situation, if the person cannot control the response, or if the anxiety interferes with normal functioning.
-Anxiety disorders include generalized anxiety disorder, panic disorder, social anxiety disorder, and specific phobias.
+An abnormal and overwhelming sense of apprehension and fear often marked by physical signs (such as tension, sweating, and increased pulse rate), by doubt concerning the reality and nature of the threat, and by self-doubt about one’s capacity to cope with it….
+More disorders include generalized anxiety disorder, panic disorder, social anxiety disorder, and specific phobias.

 These disorders also called affective disorders, involve persistent feelings of sadness or periods of feeling overly happy or fluctuations from extreme happiness to extreme sadness.
 The most common mood disorders are depression, bipolar disorder, and cyclothymic disorder.